StNiki/CGF/README.md

-!Still known issues.
-Working on it
+!!
+Still known issues with writing tabs.
+Working on it.
+Shell scripts inc.

 To compute the fingerings for a music file in MusicXML the user can either run the GUI.sh or the CGF.sh script.